jirihnidek/kiss-httpd/README.md

 # KISS HTTPD Linux Daemon

-This repository contains simple example of httpd daemon for Linux OS.
+This repository contains simple example of web server for Linux OS.
 This repository also contains examples of starting scripts.
+By default this web server listen at port 8080.

+> Note: Keep in mind that this server was coded for teaching purpose and it is not intended for production!

 ## Requirements